elp2/advent_of_code/2022/README.md

 # Day 6
 First part was easy.
 Then I must have made a mistake copying the sample, and I had the right solution but it wouldn't match the expected sample output.

+# Day 7
+The pre-parsing of commands was a waste - I just parsed them so I could unpack them later.
+Same with saving the individual files and sizes, although you never know on Part 2!